zupit-it/pipeline-templates/README.md

 -   **SHELL**: The shell type to use.
 By default, it is **bash**.
 -   **PROJECT**: The project to use when running npm scripts.
 If set, the executed npm script will be `{PROJECT}:{SCRIPT_NAME}` instead of `{SCRIPT_NAME}`.
+-   **CHECKOUT_REF**: The ref of the branch/tag to check out before running the build.
+See the ref parameter of the [checkout action](https://github.com/actions/checkout).
+By default, it is `''`.

 This is an example to show how data should be formatted.